ICFI/openscap-aws/README.md

 ### Overview

-This deployment method is intended to be used on AWS instances and will configure them to self-scan each day and report and report any failures to an SNS topic.
+This deployment method is intended to be used on AWS instances and will configure them to self-scan each day and report any failures to an SNS topic.
 As the scan score is a percentage of pass/fail findings and some tests may not be applicable to your environment the use of a tailoring file to specify which failures have been accepted by your organization makes this much more effective because then you can require that scans have a 100% score.